Bnder3/test-repo/README.md

 # test-repo
-this repository is for learning objectives
+This repository is for learning objectives